 The DHD declined to answer specific questions, but in a statement said, "There remains little reason to believe that there will be more cases, as Whole Foods Market in Detroit was found to be following food safety protocol appropriately.
 However, because Hepatitis A can have a long incubation period, we will remain vigilant for several weeks following the initial case."

-Still, the symptom list—nausea, vomiting, abdominal pain, diarrhea, dark urine, clay-colored feces, jaundice, fatigue, and fever—is enough to convince one to exercise caution.
+Still, the symptom list—nausea, vomiting, abdominal pain, diarrhea, dark urine, clay-coloured faeces, jaundice, fatigue, and fever—is enough to convince one to exercise caution.
 Symptoms can be mild but last for weeks, or drive one into to the bathroom for hours on end and persist for months.
 It's also possible to be infected and not know, and the vast majority of cases clear without long-term damage, according to the DHD site.

 Phelps stressed that the food runner is not involved in preparing the food, and the DHD has told other outlets that it's still unclear whether the two cases are connected.